Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 #### Domain Points: Your Path to Mastery

  * Allocation: Mission cards distribute points among the four domains.
-A Mission Card can have a maximum of 4 points per domain.
-A player must have a total of 6 points across all mission cards.
+Each Mission Card must have at least 1 domain point and a maximum of 4 domain points distributed across the four domains.
  * Significance:
    * 0 points in a domain indicate no proficiency.
    * 4 points represent transcendent mastery in that domain.
    * The points you allocate to each domain on your mission cards determine the maximum domain values allowed on other cards in your deck.
    * The number of domain points assigned should vary between 1 and 4.
-The player will need to create a set of mission cards that total 6 points.
+The player will need to create a set (more than one) of mission cards that total 6 points.
 A player may use 6, 1 points cards, or 2, 3 point cards, or any other combination to equal 6.
 The more choice they have, the more interesting the choices are.

 ##### Example